Minimum-gain Pole Placement with Sparse Static Feedback: Solution to the sparse MGEAP

 In this subsection, we present some results specific to the case when the optimization problem \eqref{eq:opt_cost} does not have any sparsity constraints (i.e. $\F=1_{m\times n}$).
 Although the non-sparse MGEAP has been studied previously, these results are novel and further illustrate the properties of an optimal solution.

-We begin by presenting a geometric interpretation of the optimality conditions provided in Theorem \ref{thm:opt_feedback} under the assumption that $B=I_n$, i.e. all the entries of $A$ can be perturbed independently.
-In this case, the optimization problem \eqref{eq:opt_cost} can be written as (while ignoring the eigenvector normalization constraints; c.f.
-Remark \ref{rem:norm_const}):
+We begin by presenting a geometric interpretation of the optimality conditions in Theorem \ref{thm:opt_feedback} with $B=I_n$, i.e. all the entries of $A$ can be perturbed independently.
+In this case, the optimization problem \eqref{eq:opt_cost} can be written as:

 Since $A$ and $R(X)\triangleq X\Lambda X^{-1}$ are elements (or vectors) of the matrix inner product space with Frobenius norm, a solution of the optimization problem \eqref{eq:opt_prob_pert} is given by the projection of $A$ on the manifold $\mathcal{M}\triangleq \{R(X): X \text{ is non-singular}\}$.
-This projection can be obtained by solving the normal equation, which states that the optimal error vector $\hat{F} = A-\hat{X}\Lambda \hat{X}^{-1}$ should be orthogonal to the tangent plane of the manifold $\mathcal{M}$ at the optimal point $\hat{X}$.
+This projection can be obtained by solving the normal equation, which states that the optimal error vector $\hat{F} = A-\hat{X}\Lambda \hat{X}^{-1}$ should be orthogonal to the tangent plane of the manifold $\mathcal{M}$ at the optimal point $\hat{X}$ \cite{PAA-RM-RS:08}.
 The next result shows that the optimality conditions derived in Theorem \ref{thm:opt_feedback} are in fact the normal equations for the optimization problem \eqref{eq:opt_prob_pert}.

 \begin{lemma} (\textbf{Geometric interpretation}) Let $\F = 1_{m\times n}$ and $B = I_n$.
 Then, Equations \eqref{eq:opt_cond1}-\eqref{eq:left_eigvec} are equivalent to the following normal equation:

 where $\mathcal{T}_{\mathcal{M}}(X)$ denotes the tangent space of $\mathcal{M}$ at $X$. \end{lemma}